What is Sales Productivity

 Every job can be stressful.

 Even if you have one of those “never work a day in your life” gigs, there are always going to be tough times.
-It’s knowing what to do in the even you get stressed that can make the difference.
+It’s knowing what to do the event you get stressed that can make the difference.
 If you’re under a tight deadline or just going through some stuff — do something to clear your mind.

 - Call an old friend